latenitefilms/Metaburner/docs/support.md

 If you have any general questions or feedback, you can discuss [here](https://github.com/latenitefilms/metaburnerpro/discussions).

-GitHub registration is free, and this GitHub repository is actively monitored by [LateNite Films](https://github.com/latenitefilms).
+GitHub registration is free, and this GitHub repository is actively monitored by the developer, [Chris Hocking](https://github.com/latenitefilms).

 You can also email us: [support@latenitefilms.com](mailto:support@latenitefilms.com)